 Instead of brown sugar, you can substitute with honey.

 Drink it hot, cold or at room temperature.

 Enjoy yourself, and be happy and healthy!

 The information provided in this article is sourced from the internet, from friends and contacts, and from personal experience.
 As I cautioned in my article, not every remedy will work on everyone.
-So is conventional medical treatment.
-It very much depends on the constituents of the person and the conditions peculiar to that person.
-Whatever the reasons, this article does not claim the information provided is totally accurate and reliable and will cure everyone.
-The purpose of this article is merely to inform visitors that there are alternative cures for all ailments.
+It very much depends on the person's constitution and particular conditions.

 You are therefore advised to consult your registered medical physicians as a matter of due diligence.